Who can make a claim for workers compensation?

-You may be able to claim workers' compensation if you've suffered a work related injury or illness.
-You may also be able to make a claim if you have a pre-existing injury or illness that worsened at work.
+You may be able to claim workers' compensation if you've been in an accident either in the workplace or as part of your work and suffered a related injury or illness.
+You may also be able to make a work injury claim if you have a pre-existing injury or illness that worsened at work.

 Eligible workers include:

 - full time workers

 - casual employees

 You can make a work injury claim if any of these apply:

 - A pre-existing injury has become worse

 - The injury has developed over a number of years